ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/firebase.md

 * Firebase Authentication with the email/password sign-in method, or
 * a billable Google Cloud API.

+If you want to learn how to secure all data access to your Firebase backend services is authorized, read up on the documentation on [Firebase security rules](https://firebase.google.com/docs/rules).
+These rules control access to file storage and database access, and are enforced on the Firebase servers.
+So no matter if it's your code, or somebody else's code that uses you configuration data, it can only do what the security rules allow it to do.

 ## Creating API keys for Firebase

 See section [Creating API keys](https://firebase.google.com/docs/projects/api-keys#create-api-keys) of the firebase docs.